Longtail Aviation Flight 5504: Investigation

-The Dutch Safety Board (OVV) immediately started an exploratory investigation where researchers initially collect evidence to determine whether an extensive investigation is necessary.
+The Dutch Safety Board (OVV) immediately started an exploratory investigation where researchers initially collected evidence to determine whether an extensive investigation is necessary.
 A spokeswoman for the OVV stated "We immediately started collecting debris on Saturday and are now also going to look at the aircraft itself."
 The Aviation Team of the Dutch national police also started an investigation to determine if there was criminal negligence, but they did not travel to Belgium to examine the aircraft, instead asking for assistance from their Belgian counterparts.
 The criminal negligence investigation was closed a month later finding no negligence or guilt.

 Martin Amick, the CEO of Longtail Aviation, said, "we are now in the process of working closely with the Dutch, Belgian, Bermuda and UK authorities to understand the cause of this incident."
 CNN reported that Boeing technical advisers are supporting the U.S. National Transportation Safety Board with its investigation.
 The NTSB would be involved in the investigation since the Boeing 747 is built in the U.S.

 Europe's EASA aviation regulator said it was aware of the two Pratt & Whitney jet engine incidents, and was requesting information on the causes to determine what action may be needed.
 After receiving more information, EASA said the Longtail and United incidents were unrelated: "Nothing in the failure and root analysis show any similarity (between the two incidents) at this stage."

 The aircraft and cargo were released two days after the incident, but the OVV retained the damaged engine and the "black box" recorders.
 Longtail Aviation dispatched a replacement engine on another of their 747 freighters to facilitate the repairs necessary for return to service.
 The aircraft was returned to service and has been seen servicing Maastricht Airport.

 The OVV's "Shortened Investigation" report concluded on April 19, 2023, with reports released in both Dutch and English, that the engine failure was caused by elevated gas temperatures that existed for an extended period of time in the turbine of the engine causing wear and deformation of outer transition duct panels.
 A service bulletin aiming to resolve this issue was not incorporated by the operator.

-Related events

-In its news story on this incident, British newspaper The Guardian used a stock image of an Air China 747F cargo aircraft as its lead image.
-Chinese media reported that Air China demanded a formal public apology through its lawyers for the alleged negative impact on the company's image, and the Chinese Embassy in the UK requested that the newspaper make an immediate correction and apologize to the Chinese company.
-The Guardian changed the picture and left a note at the end of the report: "The photograph used to illustrate this article was changed on 23 February 2021 because an earlier image showed a Boeing 747 belonging to a carrier unrelated to events; it has been replaced with a generic image of a Boeing aircraft."